Triple-CFN: Separating Concepts and Features Enhances Machine Abstract Reasoning Ability: Meta Covariance-constrained Cross Feature Net (Meta Triple-CFN)

 This formula represents a standard form for constraining cosine similarity between vectors using cross-entropy loss.
-Where $y_{{\alpha\tilde k}}$ represents whether the content of the $\alpha$-th progressive pattern recorded in the metadata of the instance matches the $\tilde k$-th element in the code book.
-The temperature coefficient $\tau$ is $10^{-6}$ and $\tilde S = S-1$.
-In the formula, it can also be observed that we only impose constraints on \( \tilde{S} \) vectors within \( \{\overline{q}_\alpha | \alpha \in [1, S] \} \), leaving one vector free.
-Here, \( \tilde{S} \) refers to the number of carriers of the progressive patterns present in the RPM instance, which also corresponds to the number of progressive patterns recorded in the metadata.
-This implies that when we apply constraints to \( \{\overline{q}_\alpha | \alpha \in [1, S] \} \) using metadata, the size of S can no longer be set arbitrarily but must be configured as \( \tilde{S} + 1 \).
-This free vector serves as a safeguard against certain subtle and unreasonable configurations within the metadata that might unforeseen.
+Here, $y_{{\alpha\tilde{k}}}$ indicates whether the content of the $\alpha$-th progressive pattern recorded in the instance metadata matches the $\tilde{k}$-th element in the codebook.
+The temperature coefficient $\tau$ is $10^{-6}$, and $\tilde{S} = S - 1$.
+In the formula, it can also be observed that we only impose constraints on $\tilde{S}$ vectors within the set $\{\overline{q}_\alpha | \alpha \in [1, S]\}$, leaving one vector free.
+Here, $\tilde{S}$ refers to the number of carriers of the progressive patterns present in the RPM instance, which also corresponds to the number of progressive patterns recorded in the metadata.
+This implies that when we apply constraints to $\{\overline{q}_\alpha | \alpha \in [1, S]\}$ using metadata, the size of $S$ can no longer be arbitrarily set but must be configured larger than $\tilde{S}$.
+The free vector serves as a safeguard against certain subtle and unreasonable configurations within the metadata that might be unforeseen.

 The detailed process of imposing constraints on \( q_\alpha \) using metadata can be depicted as shown in the Figure \ref{Meta}.

 The Triple-CFN, augmented with such constraints, is named Meta Triple-CFN in this paper.